ChristinaSubedi/Flappy-Bird/README.md

-The original Flappy Bird Game Developed with Unity (place space to jump).
+The original Flappy Bird Game Developed with Unity (press space to jump).

 To play, either: